MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-player.md

 ---
 title: Holographic Remoting Player
 description: The Holographic Remoting Player is a companion app that connects to PC apps and games that support Holographic Remoting.
 Holographic Remoting streams holographic content from a PC to your Microsoft HoloLens in real-time, using a Wi-Fi connection.
-author: JonMLyons
+author: FlorianBagarMicrosoft
-ms.author: jlyons
+ms.author: flbagar
-ms.date: 08/01/2019
+ms.date: 11/03/2020
 ms.topic: article
 keywords: HoloLens, Remoting, Holographic Remoting
 ---